Positive Mental and Emotional Health in Students: Solutions for longterm health and wellbeing

 5) Set clear expectations and boundaries– Teens are great at testing the boundaries and turning our hair grey.
 In fact, sometimes breaking the rules and making mistakes is a normal and healthy part of their development.
 Raising teens is not for the faint of heart and can often cause us to throw up our hands wondering where we’ve gone wrong as parents.
 It’s important to remember that fair rules, boundaries and expectations are a way we show our kids that they are loved and cared for.
 Show your teens respect by engaging them in the process of creating rules (including expectations around technology use) that everyone can be happy with, and know when you might need to reign things in when lines have been crossed.
 Here are some great additional tips.

-6) Engage the community- Help your teen identify caring adults and mentors in their life who they can also talk to.
+6) Engage the community- Help your adolescent/young adult identify caring adults and mentors in their life who they can also talk to.
 There are many studies that look at resiliency and prevention in at-risk youth and preventive factors.
 Mentoring relationships have been shown to have a protective effect and encourage positive social, academic and health-related behaviors.
 It may be a trusted adult friends, counselor, teacher, neighbor, aunt, uncle or coach.
 Regardless, when our kids can identify trusted adults in their lives who they know will be there for them, it provides a layer of support and awareness that they are cared for by many.

 Creating safe, caring environments at home and in the community that encourage behaviors for strong physical and emotional health are extremely important for long-term wellbeing in our kids.
 It can sometimes be difficult for us as parents to know when our child/teen’s struggles go beyond what is a part of normal, healthy development.
 Pay attention to signs and symptoms that your child may need support from a mental health specialist.
 Don’t wait to seek out help from a professional if you see behaviors that concern you.
 Early intervention is key!
 Talking to a school counselor, psychologist or family physician can help you get started.